The-Studio-io/xDAI-Discord-bot/README.md

 `!withdraw` [ Coming Soon ]
 You can withdraw to external account.
 Withdrawal fee is a penny.

+## Extra credit
 `!donate <xDAI_Amount>`
-Donate xDAI to Studio Bot to show some support.
+You can even use this donate command to give a bit of xDAI to the Studio Bot and show some support.